Skip to main content

 Video \(\PageIndex{2}\): Changing Plates: The Tectonic Story (85 to 20 million years ago)

-The following video details the evolution of California from 85 to 20 million years ago.
-Notice the transition from subduction to transform around 20 million years ago.
+This animation highlights the tectonic evolution of California from the Late Cretaceous through the early Cenozoic, emphasizing the transition from subduction to transform faulting around 20 million years ago.

 References